scartwri/Grid/README.md

 java -jar grid.jar

-# How to test.
+# How to verify its been tested.

-If you need to test the application and verify that it is working correctly download a copy of the NominetCodingChallengeTestDocument.doc from the /documenation directory in git.
-Follow the steps in this document
+If you need to test the application and verify that it is working correctly download a copy of the NominetCodingChallengeTestDocument.doc from the /documentation directory.
+Follow the steps in this document if you want to repeat these tests.

 # Example contents of Input.txt
 (Note blank lines, trailing spaces or lines nut in this format will cause